AKlaus/Transparent-Auth-Gateway/README.md

 There are 3 projects:

 - [AzureADAuthClient](./AzureADAuthClient) – a quick way to ensure that _Azure AD_ authentication is configured.
 Uses Swagger UI to acquire a token and the standard `Microsoft.Identity` way to validate the token on WebAPI.
+- [OpenIdDict.Server](./OpenIdDict.Server) – a bespoke _Transparent Auth Gateway_ to confirm the user's identity from the linked provider and authorise the user (issue own _access token_) according to the bespoke rules:
-- [OpenIdDict.Server](./OpenIdDict.Server) – a bespoke _Transparent Auth Gateway_ that that implements OAuth 2 [Authorization Code Flow](https://auth0.com/docs/get-started/authentication-and-authorization-flow/authorization-code-flow) with [PKCE](https://oauth.net/2/pkce/) to serve other client apps as a trusted authority and perform authentication from a linked _Identity Provider_ (a specified tenant of Azure AD).
+  - implements OAuth 2 [Authorization Code Flow](https://auth0.com/docs/get-started/authentication-and-authorization-flow/authorization-code-flow) with [PKCE](https://oauth.net/2/pkce/) to serve other client apps as the trusted authority;
+  - perform authentication from the linked _Identity Provider_ (a specified tenant of Azure AD).
-- [OpenIdDict.Client.Api](./OpenIdDict.Client.Api) – A Web API app that validates the _access token_ issued by a custom Auth Gateway along with a Swagger front-end to request the token and run HTTP requests against test end-points.
+- [OpenIdDict.Client.Api](./OpenIdDict.Client.Api) – A Web API app that validates the _access token_ issued by the Auth Gateway (`OpenIdDict.Server`).
+Contains:
+  - Swagger front-end to request the token and run HTTP requests;
+  - test API end-points.

+# How's it different?
+The key differences:
+- Issues its own _access token_ based on internal rules and confirmed user's identity from an Azure AD tenant.
+- Requires no database.
+- Has minimum code and "magical" behaviour from the packages.